"Medscape Medical News

 Bupivacaine is an anesthetic (numbing medicine) that blocks the nerve impulses that send pain signals to your brain.

-Bupivacaine is used as a local (in only one area) anesthetic for a spinal block.
+Bupivacaine is used as a local (in only one area) anesthetic.

-Bupivacaine may also be used for purposes other than those listed in this medication guide.
+Bupivacaine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of bupivacaine (Marcaine)?